 Apple cider vinegar has long been used as an aid to digestion.
 It does this by acting as a gentle antiseptic in the digestive tract.

-While it is doing this it is also killing off any unfriendly bacteria in the digestive tract.
-So due to its healing properties in this area, diarrhea can be controlled in a relatively short space of time.
+While it is doing this, it is also killing off any unfriendly bacteria in the digestive tract.
+So due to its healing properties in this area, diarrhea can be controlled in a relatively short time.

 Toe Nail Fungus

 I have to confess that I have never suffered from this, but a friend of mine swore that this worked for him.
 (Although I didn’t want to check)!